Music Saturday 21st March 2020

 When using music downloaded from the Internet, the performer should also print off and submit the permission statement that accompanies the music submitted with the entry form.

-- Fees: Entrance fees are £5.50 for each children’s class, £6.50 for each open or adult class, £8 for each duet class and £3 per person in ensembles of 3 – 6 entrants.
+- Fees: Entrance fees are £5.50 for each children’s class, £6.50 for each open or adult class, £6 for each duet class and £3 per person in ensembles of 3 – 6 entrants.
 There is also an administration charge of £2.00 per entrant.
 On the day there will be a spectator fee of £5 for adults and £3 for children (8 years and above).

-- All Music and Singing entry forms must be received, with the proper fees, by the Music Co-ordinator, Sylvia Howard, 28 Mythop Road, Lytham FY8.
+- All Music and Singing entry forms must be received, with the proper fees, by the Music Co-ordinator, Pippa Kirk, 38 Gregory Place, Lytham FY8 4SB.
 Fees are not refundable.
-The closing date for Music and Singing entries is Friday 7th December 2018.
+The closing date for Music and Singing entries is Friday 13th December 2019.

 Singing Classes – Open